Rob-Pait/dreamcloud-docs/tutorials/source/setting-up-gitlab.rst

 .. code-block:: shell

-    ssh dhc-user@floating ip
+    ssh dhc-user@floatingip

-then run
+replacing "floatingip" with the ip address of your instance, then run

 .. code-block:: shell

     sudo apt-get install curl openssh-server ca-certificates postfix

-and follow the instructions to install postfix.
+In the postfix installer, select "Internet site".

 .. code-block:: shell